Inquests & Inquiries

 - representing the family at an inquest where neglect was found on the basis of systemic failings by mental health services to provide support and accommodation to a vulnerable young adult.
 She is instructed in the civil claim which is ongoing.
 Click here for news coverage.

 - representing the Metropolitan Police in the Tanya Morahan inquest which concerns the death of a voluntary patient on unauthorised leave.
 The Coroner has agreed with her that Article 2 is not engaged.
 This decision was challenged unsuccessfully (see R (Morahan) v Her Majesty’s Assistant Coroner For West London EWHC 1603 (Admin) and the related blog post).
 Frances represented the Police in the Court of Appeal, whose judgment is awaited.

 Called to the Bar of Northern Ireland

-Medical Treatment: Decisions and the Law, third edition, Bloomsbury Professional
+Medical Treatment: Decisions and the Law, fourth edition, Bloomsbury Professional.

 - Court of Appeal Pro Bono Scheme participant

 - Represented families through the Action Against Medical Accidents (AvMA) Pro Bono Inquest Service

 - Sir Walter Wigglesworth Scholar, Lincoln’s Inn Pupillage Scholarship